killermann/samk.blog/content/posts/2019-02-04-they-should-make.md

 author: Sam Killermann
 type: post
 date: 2019-02-04T22:08:52+00:00
 excerpt: There was a time when You needed Their permission.
-That time has past.
+That time has passed.
 url: /they-should-make/
 featured_image: /wp-content/uploads/2019/02/nikola-knezevic-721357-unsplash.jpg
 categories: